Have You Been Hurt by Dangerous Drugs or a Medical Device in Illinois?

 If you have been hurt by a drug or medical device on this list and you live in Illinois, then we encourage you to contact us directly.
 However, we also urge you to contact us if you were hurt by a drug or medical device that you do not see on this list.
 Every class action case has to start with one injured person coming forward, and we may be able to help you get the recovery that you deserve.

-You Have Nothing to Lose—and Much to Gain—by Contacting Us
+You Have Nothing to Lose—and Much to Gain—by Contacting an Illinois Drug Injury Lawyer

-Our experienced Illinois pharmaceutical class action lawyers would be pleased to provide you with a free consultation about your legal rights and possible recovery.
+Our experienced Cedar Rapids drug injury lawyers would be pleased to provide you with a free consultation about your legal rights and possible recovery.
 Our lawyers have more than 200 years of combined experience.
 We are not afraid to go up against big pharmaceutical companies; instead, we are committed to doing everything possible to get those injured by prescription drugs or medical devices fair recoveries.
 Please call us at 800-800-5678 to schedule your free consultation today.